 WireGuard port forwarding through a VPS is one of the cleanest ways to expose your homelab to the internet.

-- Install WireGuard on both ends.
+- Install WireGuard on the VPS.

 - Generate keys.